TomH22/Tree_class_for_cpp/README.md

 ## Usage
 **Building the project**

-If you just want to build the tests,  you can skip the steps 1, 2, 3, 4 and 5.
+If you just want to build the tests,  you can skip the steps 2-5.

 >This was tested on Windows 10 (07/2023).